Loan-a Lisa: Development

+Casting

+Yunus was approached by the producers to appear in the episode.
+He was familiar with the show through his daughter, who encouraged him to do it.
+Yunus himself did not watch the show, but wanted to present his work for future generations.
+He learned more about the show through Yeardley Smith.
+The script for him was already written, and he gave them his comments.
+Yunus recorded his line at the BBC Radio studio in Dhaka.

+In August 2010, Fox incorrectly announced that internet entrepreneur Mark Zuckerberg would appear as himself in the episode "MoneyBart."
+However, Zuckerberg would appear in this episode as himself.

 Cultural references

 In the beginning of the episode, Bart and Lisa are watching an Itchy and Scratchy parody of Up.
 Chris Hansen is seen hosting To Catch a Credit Whore, a parody of his previous show, To Catch a Predator.
 Grampa Simpson reveals he lost most of his life savings by investing in a failed Broadway musical about Eddie Gaedel, the smallest person to ever play in a Major League Baseball game.

 Reception

-In its original American broadcast, "Loan-a Lisa" was viewed by an estimated 8.63 million households receiving 4.2 rating/11 share in the 18-49 demographic going up 0.5 in the demographic.
+In its original American broadcast, "Loan-a Lisa" was viewed by an estimated 8.59 million households receiving 4.1 rating/11 share in the 18-49 demographic going up 0.5 in the demographic.
 It was the most viewed show on Animation Domination in both viewers and 18-49 demographic.

 Rowan Kaiser of The A.V.
-Club gave the episode a grade of B− said "spending time with The Simpsons tends to make me happy, and nothing about this episode was particularly terrible".
+Club gave the episode a grade of B− said "spending time with The Simpsons tends to make me happy, and nothing about this episode was particularly terrible."

 TV Squad's Brad Tachek gave the episode a positive review as well saying "Tonight's episode wasn't quite as good as last week and just about as preachy, but it was still a good example of what makes 'The Simpsons' great."

+Eric Hochberger of TV Fanatic gave the episode 3.7 out of 5 stars.
+He thought the story was well-written but disliked the Mark Zuckerberg cameo.